martinthomson/http-request-date/draft-thomson-httpapi-date-requests.md

 made multiple times over a fixed period.

 In other cases, the inclusion of a date or timestamp might be part of an anti-replay strategy at a server.
-A simple anti-replay scheme starts by choosing a window of time anchored at the current time.
-Requests with timestamps that fall within this period are remembered and rejected if they appear again; requests with timestamps outside of this window are rejected.
+A simple anti-replay scheme detects replayed or duplicate requests by remembering accepted requests (or some part of a request that is unique such as a nonce, signature, or other unique value).
+Over longer periods of time, this approach could require an unbounded amount of state, so a simple technique limits the stored data to a small window of time.
+Requests are required to include a timestamp.
+A new request is rejected either if it contains a timestamp that is outside the window or if it matches a previously accepted request.
+The window tracks the current time, so when requests with timestamps leave the window they can be forgotten.
 This scheme works for any monotonic value (see for example {{Section 3.4.3 of ?RFC4303}}) and allows for efficient rejection of duplicate requests with minimal state.

 # Date Not Acceptable Problem Type {#problem-type}

-A server can send a 400-series status code in response to a request where the `Date` request header field or other timestamp is either absent or not acceptable to the server.
+A server can send a 400-series status code in response to a request where the `Date` request header field or other timestamp that is either absent or not acceptable to the server.
 Including content of type "application/problem+json" (or "application/problem+xml"), as defined in {{!PROBLEM}}, in that response allows the server to provide more information about the error.